Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Being given the wrong prescription claim

-Being given someone else’s medication instead of your own is another mix-up which should never happen at the pharmacy.
+Being given the wrong prescription instead of your own is another mix-up which should never happen at the pharmacy.

-The pharmacist puts the medicine prescribed for another person in the queue into your bag.
+The pharmacist puts the medicine prescribed for another person into your bag.
 Your name is on the bag, and you take it home.
-If you take the medication, you could be in serious trouble.
-Allergic reactions, nausea and even seizures are common side effects of taking someone else’s prescription.
+If you take the wrong medication you may have allergic reactions, nausea and even seizures.

 Taking someone else’s medication will make you ill and can keep you off work.